 Difficulty Level: Easy

 Situated just two miles from the North Cascades Highway is the dazzling Blue Lake.
 With its sparkling, azure waters, this hidden gem sits surrounded by towering mountain peaks, forests, and wildflower meadows.
-With just 320 meters of elevation to the lake, this is one of the best hikes in North Cascades for families and an easy hike in Washington.
+This is easily one of the best hikes in North Cascades for families and an easy hike in Washington.

-This trail is among the best Washington summer hikes as the lake is perfect for swimming.
-Autumn is also a great time of year to complete this hike, as the larches are said to turn gold, making it one of the best day hikes in North Cascades National Park.
+This trail is among the best Washington summer hikes, as the lake is perfect for swimming.
+Autumn is also a great time of year to complete this fall hike, as the larches are said to turn gold, making it one of the best day hikes in North Cascades National Park.

 5. Easy Pass